csiro-data-school/git-intro/_episodes/04-vim.md

-There are lots of resources available to help you learn Vim.
-Vim even has its own tutorial.
-Exit vim, then from the shell, type:
+There are lots of resources available if you decide to learn Vim.
+However there is nothing wrong with using a different text editor, just make sure you are comfortable saving and exiting Vim, and you'll be fine.

 > ## Vim's own tutorial:
+> Vim even has its own tutorial.
+From the shell, type:
 > ~~~
 > vimtutor
 > ~~~
-> work through the first 2 lessons
 {: .challenge}

 > ## Interactive Vim instructor: